Oswaldo Cabrera Player Props: Yankees vs. Guardians

-Oswaldo Cabrera -- 0-for-4 in his most recent game -- will be in action for the New York Yankees versus the Cleveland Guardians, with Hunter Gaddis on the hill, on April 11 at 6:10 PM ET.
+Oswaldo Cabrera -- 1-for-4 with an RBI in his most recent game -- will be in action for the New York Yankees against the Cleveland Guardians, with Peyton Battenfield on the mound, on April 12 at 1:10 PM ET.

+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Oswaldo Cabrera Game Info & Props vs. the Guardians